martinecker/SkellyUltra/README.md

 ## License

-This integration is provided as-is for use with Skelly Ultra devices.
+This integration is provided as-is for use with Ultra Skelly devices.
+Use it at your own risk.
+It might brick your Skelly.